waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **To interact with NPCs behind counters** (like Nurses or Clerks), you must face the counter tile directly in front of them, not the NPC tile itself, and then press A.
 - **FENCE (Visual):** The fence-like structure on Route 38 at (30, 11) is functionally an impassable `WALL` tile.
 Confirmed by attempting to move onto it.
 - **BROKEN_FLOOR**: Not yet encountered.
 Previous note about it being in the Burned Tower was likely a hallucination.
 - **PIT**: Confirmed one-way warp tile in Olivine Lighthouse.
 Stepping on it causes the player to fall to the floor below.
-My hypothesis is that the pits on 2F are the correct path forward, as they lead to a previously inaccessible section of 1F.

 # Current Quest: Journey to Olivine City
 - **Objective:** Investigate the sick Pokémon at the Olivine Lighthouse.